Sleep (Part 1): NOT a Dispensable Commodity

-Oxygen, food, water and sleep; the absolute basic fundamentals for life, as we know it.
-Have you ever asked yourself why we sleep?
-If not, don’t worry, we don’t blame you!
+Oxygen, food, water and sleep; the basic fundamentals for life as we know it.
+But have you ever stopped to ask yourself, why do we sleep?
 Doesn’t it seem like a strange phenomenon?
-Voluntaringly subjecting ourselves to such a vulnerable state of unconsciousness seems to fly in the face of evolution.
-Imagine our ancient relatives, constantly in a state of anxiety, hunting for the next meal or on the run from predators.
-On the face of it, it would seem that it’s really impractical to go unconscious for 8 hours?!
-This hasn’t gone unnoticed amongst evolutionary and sleep scientists, and according to sleep expert Matthew Walker, “The cost of losing consciousness to survival is astronomical.”
+Having to subject ourselves to such a vulnerable state of unconsciousness seems to fly in the face of evolution.
+Imagine our ancient ancestors, constantly in a state of anxiety, simultaneously hunting for the next meal and on the run from predators.
+On the face of it, it would seem that it’s really impractical to go unconscious for 8 hours every night.
+This hasn’t gone unnoticed amongst evolutionary and sleep scientists, and according to the Author of “Why We Sleep, The New Science of Sleep and Dreams” Matthew Walker, “The cost of losing consciousness to survival is astronomical.”

-Clearly, the importance of sleep supersedes the potential dangers it invites.
-Sleeping is a universal truth and can be reliably observed amongst every single animal on this planet, no matter whether their species are thriving and comfortable, or starving and on the edge of extinction.
-The once held theory that sleep is simply a state of inactivity just doesn’t make sense.
+Clearly, the importance of sleep must then supersede the potential dangers it invites.
+Sleeping is universal and can be reliably observed amongst every single animal on this planet, no matter the environmental climate and pressures on survival.

+The long held theory that sleep is simply a state of inactivity just doesn’t seem to make sense.
 In fact, the latest scientific research reveals just how active the brain is when we sleep and how much we suffer when sleep is deprived, even temporarily.
-This core function of life is a non-negotiable staple.
+This core function in life is a non-negotiable staple.
 There is even a theory that life itself started in a state of ‘sleep’ and partial to full consciousness was developed further down the evolutionary time-line.

 Why Do We Sleep?